East Beach

 Tide Chart: View local tides and surf conditions.
 Break the grip of the rip!
 Learn about rip currents.

-The history of East Beach is part of the story of the Quonochontaug summer colonies first developed in the 1880s.
-Although Quonochontaug Neck was settled as early as the 17th century, it wasn’t until two centuries later that it gained any significant habitations, and then only in its central and western portions.
-East Beach was relatively untouched, perhaps due to its narrow nature between the ocean and the pond.
-The State of Rhode Island began setting up this natural reserve in a major way with land acquisitions totaling more than 250 acres in 2006.
+The history of East Beach is part of the story of the Quonochontaug summer colonies, first developed in the 1880s.
+East Beach has been relatively untouched, perhaps due to its narrow nature between the ocean and the pond.
+The State of Rhode Island began establishing this natural reserve in a significant way with land acquisitions totaling more than 250 acres in 2006.
+More history

 Camping At East Beach